Top Internet Scams You Should Be Aware Of

 One of the top online scams is phishing, which is when scammers use email to get you to provide your personal information.
 For example, you click on a link in an email that looks like it's from your bank and enter your username and password.
 The scammer now has access to your banking information.

 To protect yourself, make sure you have antivirus software installed on your computer and that it's up to date.
 If you receive an email from a company asking for you to log in or update payment information, go directly to the company site rather than clicking on an email link.
 You can also contact the company directly to confirm whether the request is legitimate.

-Another common Internet scam is known as “typosquatting,” which is also known as URL hijacking.
+Another common internet scam is known as “typosquatting” or URL hijacking.
 This practice targets users who incorrectly type a web address into their browser.
-For example, instead of typing Google.com, the user will type Gooogle.com (which is actually a Google site, just as an example).
+For example, instead of typing Google.com, the user types Gooogle.com.
 When the user makes this mistake, an alternative website opens, and this website is owned by a hacker.

 In many cases, these websites have the same look and feel as the intended website.
 Some of these operations are in place to sell products or services that are also available on the intended website, but there are also spoof sites that attempt to steal personal information such as Social Security numbers or credit card information.

-Ransomware is a third type of Internet scam, and in this case, your data is held hostage until you pay a ransom.
-This is a type of software that infiltrates a computer when you download an attachment that is affected, visit the wrong website or click on a certain link.
+Ransomware is a third type of internet scam, and in this case, your data is held hostage until you pay a ransom.
+This type of software infiltrates a computer when you download an attachment that is affected, visit the wrong website, or click on a certain link.

-This type of program is quickly becoming a rising threat in the malware world.
-The best way to avoid ransomware is to ensure that the computer is running the most up to date version of the operating system and that it has an updated antivirus software.
-It is also important to not click on the links in an email, even if it comes from someone you know.
-Instead, manually type in the address.
+The best way to avoid ransomware is to ensure that your computer is running the most up-to-date version of the operating system and has updated antivirus software.
+It is also important to not click on the links in unsolicited emails and to back up your data regularly.